iklick/iklick.github.io/_posts/2021-01-04-set-cover-in-parallel.md

   \end{aligned}
 $$

-The amount of storage is now 2 \$ n_{nz} \$ arrays of integers, which I assume require 4 bytes each so the total storage if \$ 8 n_{nz} \$ bytes.
+The amount of storage is now two  \$ n_{nz} \$ arrays of integers, which I assume require 4 bytes each so the total storage is \$ 8 n_{nz} \$ bytes.
 For this storage scheme to be efficient, it should require less than the dense boolean matrix,

 $$
   8 n_{nz} < nm \quad \rightarrow \quad n_{nz} < \frac{nm}{8}
 $$

-or in words, the sparsity of the matrix should be less than an eighth.
+that is, the sparsity of the matrix should be less than an eighth.

 The triplet format is good for iterating over the elements, but note that arbitrarily, iterating over the rows or columns require searching for the corresponding indices in either \$ r \$ or \$ c \$.
-The triplet format written above is already sorted by rows which suggests a further improvement in storage.
+The triplet format written above is already sorted by rows which suggests a further memory reduction in storage.

 Compressed Sparse Row (CSR) format compresses the \$ r \$ array into just information about the starting elements in \$ c \$, often called the pointers to each row (do not confuse this with pointers in the c programming language).